 How many entries can be made by a student to the database under Maximum number of entries.

-Under Availability, decide when the Teacher want the database to be visible to students by selecting the AvailableFrom and Available To date and time.
+Under Availability, decide when the Teacher wants the database to be visible to students by selecting the AvailableFrom and Available To date and time.
 Also, if required decide the dates the Teacher want students to be able to see entries in the database but not be able to add their own by selectingRead Only Fromand Read Only To date and time.

 Under Grade decide the Grade category and Grade to pass, if any